 Cobo Beach is the perfect spot for spectacular sunsets, while the 24 miles of cliff paths take you to many delightfully secluded spots along the unspoilt coastline.
 The Bluebell Woods are a must-see in April.
 Guernsey has a wealth of experienced accredited tour guides who are eager to share their knowledge of the island, its history and its outstanding beauty.
 A programme of walking and coach tours is available or a personal guide can be arranged if required.

-The island of Herm is just 20 minutes ferry trip – it’s a tranquil beach paradise perfect for a day trip and a drink in the Mermaid Tavern.
+The island of Herm is just a 20 minute ferry trip – it’s a tranquil beach paradise perfect for a day trip and a drink in the Mermaid Tavern.
 40 minutes on a boat takes you to the extraordinary island of Sark.
 It’s a tranquil traffic-free environment overflowing with natural beauty.
 You can hire a bike, take a horse drawn carriage or tuck into freshly baked scones with sumptuous Sark cream.

 A mere fifteen minutes away by plane, Alderney makes a peaceful and relaxed day trip that features shipwrecks, forts and bunkers galore.